The THESAN-ZOOM project: Population III star formation continues until the end of reionization: Introduction

 This paper is part of the \thzoom project \citep[introduced in ][]{zoomIntro}, which consists of zoom-in simulations of fourteen haloes spanning the halo mass range from $10^8 \, \mathrm{M}_\odot$ to $10^{13} \, \mathrm{M}_\odot$ at the final redshift $z=3$.
 It includes radiative transfer with seven frequency bands, including Lyman-Werner radiation as well as the large-scale background radiation field from the parent \thesanone box \citep{Thesan1, ThesanAaron, ThesanEnrico, ThesanDR} as boundary condition at the edge of the high-resolution region.
-Additionally, it includes dust and molecular hydrogen chemistry, and its dark matter resolution with particle masses down to $762 \, \mathrm{M}_\odot$ per resolution element allows us to resolve minihaloes of $10^6 \, \mathrm{M}_\odot$ by at least 1,000 particles.
+Additionally, it includes dust and molecular hydrogen chemistry, and its dark matter resolution with particle masses down to $762 \, \mathrm{M}_\odot$ per resolution element allows us to resolve minihaloes of $10^6 \, \mathrm{M}_\odot$ by at least 1,000 particles for the smallest target halos.
 This corresponds to the smallest haloes capable of cooling and forming Pop III stars \citep{glover2012first}.
-While we do not implement specialized Pop III feedback or an explicit top-heavy IMF, our criterion that purely pristine gas forms Pop III stars captures first-order aspects of primordial star formation in a cosmological context, making \thzoom particularly well-suited for analyzing the formation of Pop III stars during the epoch of reionization.
+For the largest target halos with a lower resolution of $4.86 \times 10^4\msun$ per dark matter particle, we still resolve larger minihalos of $10^7 \, \mathrm{M}_\odot$ with 200 dark matter particles.
+While we do not implement specialized Pop III feedback or an explicit top-heavy IMF, our criterion that purely pristine gas forms Pop III stars captures first-order aspects of primordial star formation in a cosmological context, making \thzoom particularly well-suited for analyzing the formation of Pop III stars during the epoch of reionization. \thzoom was also used to study the star formation efficiency \citep{zoomJacob, Wang2025}, the star-forming main sequence \citep{McClymont2025a}, galaxy sizes \citep{McClymont2025b}, and the impact of external reionisation on galaxy properties \citep{zier2025}.

 This paper is structured as follows: In \cref{sec:simulations}, we summarize the \thzoom project and our analysis methods.
 In \cref{sec:stellarMetallicityDistribution}, we present the stellar metallicity distribution as a function of age at redshift $z = 3$.
 In \cref{sec:PopIIIStarFormation}, we show that star-forming, pristine gas can mainly be found in minihaloes and satellite galaxies and that most young Pop III stars form ex-situ in subhaloes of mass $10^7 \, \mathrm{M}_\odot$ to $10^8 \, \mathrm{M}_\odot$.
 We discuss and compare the results with the existing simulations and observations in \cref{sec:discussion} and summarise them in \cref{sec:summary}.